Michaelmw17/Code-Quiz/README.md

 ## Contents

 <p>
-  The app is composed of 4 pages, index.html, javascript.js, License and style.css.
+  The app is composed of 3 pages, index.html, javascript.js and style.css.
 It may contain images in the img folder
 </p>

 ## User Story

 <p>
-  As a type of user, Quiz Game that functions on the click, with a highest score function with local storage.
+  As a type of user, Quiz Game that functions on the click, with a highest score stored with local storage.
 </p>

 ## Built With

 - [VScode](https://code.visualstudio.com/) - The editor of choice
-- [Terminal](https:///) - What would we do without our bash?
+- [Terminal](https:///) - What would we do without our bash

 #### Initial interface